opensas/mdn-svelte-tutorial/readme.md

 You can see the complete content of this article [here](./02-starting-our-todo-app/Svelte_starting_our_todo_app.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_starting_our_todo_app).

-The source code to follow this article is in the `02-starting-our-todo-app` folder, you can download with the `npx degit opensas/mdn-svelte-tutorial/02-starting-our-todo-app svelte-todo` command.
+The source code to follow this article is in the `02-starting-our-todo-app` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/02-starting-our-todo-app svelte-todo` command.
 You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/b7b831ea3a354d3789cefbc31e2ca495?version=3.23.2).

 ## 03. Adding dynamic behavior: working with variables and props